-The clinic is an interdisciplinary course which has been developed over the past 10 years, first as a simulation class and then as a live client course offering.
+NBCLC is an interdisciplinary course which has developed since 2007, first as a simulation class and then as a live client course offering.
 Each term approximately 12 students participate, drawn from Berkeley Law and the Haas Business School.
 The course uses a variety of teaching methods, including lecture, simulations, case conferences, small-size team meetings, workshops/panels, and field trips to local businesses.
-The clinic has also been unique in involving Berkeley Law alumni in simulations, case supervision and other teaching opportunities.
+The clinic also uniquely involves Berkeley Law alumni in simulations, case supervision and other teaching opportunities.

 Over the semester, clinic students acquire a working knowledge of law and business development, which enables them to assist entrepreneurs with common legal issues related to starting a business.
 A typical semester begins with a front-loading of transactional law applicable to start-ups, it then integrates practice skills (interviewing, counseling, case planning) and basic principles of business management.
 Subject areas covered include: